ohwmakers/ohwmakers-website/program.md

         Demonstrated expertise in their field
         Open to facilitate connections in their network
       commitment: >
-        One-time round of experts assessment of projects, 2h 45 min online meeting with interested participants on request
+        - One-time round of experts assessment of projects, 2h <br>
+        - 45 min online meeting with interested participants on request
 ---

 <!-- PAGE CONTENT -->

 {% capture whoIsItFor %}